nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

                 expected2.Value = new byte[] { 6, 7, 8, 9 };
                 testData.Add(expected2);

-                //Serializing and saving data to file
+                //Serializing and saving data to file.
-                //Create a MemoryStream buffer
+                //Create a MemoryStream buffer.
                 using (var buffer = new MemoryStream())
                 {
                     Console.WriteLine("Serializing Sample Data Set...");

-                    //Create a SequentialWriter instance for type SensorData which can serialize a sequence of SensorData objects to stream
+                    //Create a SequentialWriter instance for type SensorData, which can serialize a sequence of SensorData objects to stream.
-                    //Data will not be compressed (Null compression codec) using (var writer = AvroContainer.CreateGenericWriter(Schema, buffer, Codec.Null)) {
+                    //Data will not be compressed (Null compression codec). using (var writer = AvroContainer.CreateGenericWriter(Schema, buffer, Codec.Null)) {
                         using (var streamWriter = new SequentialWriter<object>(writer, 24))
                         {
-                            // Serialize the data to stream using the sequential writer testData.ForEach(streamWriter.Write);
+                            // Serialize the data to stream by using the sequential writer testData.ForEach(streamWriter.Write);
                         }
                     }